Harathi123/Telugu-Character-Recognition-using-CNN/README.md

 Data set for my project:

-The dataset is downloaded from HP Labs India website (http://lipitk.sourceforge.net/datasets/teluguchardata.htm).This dataset contains approx. 270 samples of each of 166 Telugu "characters" written by native Telugu writers.
-The dataset contains wide variation of distinct characters because of different peoples’ writing styles.
+The dataset is downloaded from HP Labs India website (http://lipitk.sourceforge.net/datasets/teluguchardata.htm).ThisÂ dataset containsÂ approx. 270Â samples ofÂ each ofÂ 166Â Telugu "characters" written by native Telugu writers.
+The dataset contains wide variation of distinct characters because of different peoplesâ€™ writing styles.
 The characters are made available for download as TIFF files.
 Some of these character images are very complex shaped and closely correlated with others.

-The dataset provided with the report is preprocessed dataset.
+The dataset used in the project is preprocessed dataset.
 The algorithm used for preprocessing is also included with the name preprocess_data.ipynb.
+All the characters in the dataset were not used as some of them were similar images with different labels.
+I explained it clearly in the report.
+I used only 138 characters which are unique.

 Software Requirements: